 - Place the dough in a greased bowl, cover it with plastic wrap, and let it rise in a warm place for 1-1 ½ hours, or until doubled in size.

-- Make the Filling: In a medium saucepan over medium-low heat, melt the butter.
+- In a medium saucepan over medium-low heat, melt the butter.
 Whisk in the flour until it forms a smooth paste.
 Cook for a minute, stirring constantly.

 - Add the breadcrumbs and cook for another minute or two, stirring constantly, until lightly toasted.